wdi-sg/gitbook-2018/05-express/express-intro/03expressurls.md

 This will give you a URL like `http://localhost:3000/add/5/3/3/2/3` and give you an answer.

+### Query Parameters
+Query parameters are used to tell the server that you have a query for the resource you are trying to access.
+Google search bar URLs are formatted this way: `google.com/search?q=bananas`

+*Access Query Parameters:*

+`http://localhost:3000?hello=bye` query parameter can be accessed with `request.query.hello`.

+Notice that these are keys and values. `hello` becomes a key in the `query` object.

 ### Pairing Exercise:
 - Add each of the routes above into your app.
 Copy each one separately!
+- `console.log` the value of request
+- Try changing the `:name` of the url parameter to see the key change
+- Try putting in a query string in addition to the URL parameters